-- Education (examples could include computer science and coding education, cybersecurity training, digital literacy/upskilling, and remote learning) - Small business (examples could include online job search support and digital literacy/upskilling) - Healthcare (examples could include telehealth, such as digital patient monitoring or virtual doctor's visits) - Agriculture (examples could include awareness and education on digital systems for agriculture management)16
+- Education (examples could include computer science and coding education, cybersecurity training, digital literacy/upskilling, and remote learning) - Small business (examples could include online job search support and digital literacy/upskilling) - Healthcare (examples could include telehealth, such as digital patient monitoring or virtual doctor's visits) - Agriculture (examples could include awareness and education on digital systems for agriculture management)

-16 Though agriculture is not a model non-deployment priority outlined in the NOFO, it is a highly important sector for the state of Arkansas, and there is significant potential to develop smart technologies and capabilities for farming practices.
+&lt;sup>18 Though agriculture is not a model non-deployment priority outlined in the NOFO, it is a highly important sector for the state of Arkansas, and there is significant potential to develop smart technologies and capabilities for farming practices.
 Consequently, it is an important priority for the state and BEAD-related non-deployment.

-In line with the BEAD NOFO Section B.7.a.iii, ARConnect will consider supporting additional NTIA-defined non-deployment activities, including those that promote a broadband-ready workforce, broadband adoption, cybersecurity training, multilingual outreach, deployment of Wi-Fi in eligible multifamily residential buildings, low-cost or middle-class affordability plan options, investment in digitally delivered government services, and other innovative ideas supporting Arkansas' Five Year Action Plan and Digital Skills and Opportunities Plan.
+In line with the BEAD NOFO Section B.7.a.iii, ARConnect will consider supporting additional NTIA-defined non-deployment activities, including those that promote a broadband-ready workforce, broadband adoption, cybersecurity training, multilingual outreach, deployment of Wi-Fi in eligible multifamily residential buildings, other projects that include deployment of Wi-Fi or other non-fixed infrastructure necessary to enable end-user benefits in the priority areas above, low-cost or middle-class affordability plan options, investment in digitally delivered government services, and other innovative ideas supporting Arkansas' Five Year Action Plan and Digital Skills and Opportunities Plan.